If you’re like most people, you probably overwater your plants from time to time.

 This is caused by a lack of oxygen in the soil, which prevents the plant from being able to properly uptake nutrients.

-As a result, the Peace lily leaves will begin to turn yellow and then brown.
-This is a clear sign that the plant needs help.
+As a result, Peace lily leaves will begin to turn yellow and then brown.
+This is a clear sign that it needs help.

 If you see that your Peace Lily’s leaves are yellow, it’s time to take action and figure out why the plant is overwatered.